robotology/yarp/doc/yarp_logging.md

 [DEBUG] |foo.bar| The value of g is 42
 ```

-Like for the `yDebug` family, there is no need to add a white space between the
+Like for the `yDebug` family, there is no need to add a whitespace between the
-fields, or `\n` at the end of the stream.
+fields, nor `\n` at the end of the stream.

 ## External timestamp